neonexus/sails-react-bootstrap-webpack/api/README.md

 ## Helpers

-Helpers are generic, reusable functions used by multiple controllers (or hooks, policies, etc).
+Helpers are generic, reusable functions that can be used by controllers, hooks, models, policies, or responses.

 See: [Helpers](https://sailsjs.com/documentation/concepts/helpers)